Metropolitan Buildings Office

-The Metropolitan Buildings Office was formed in 1845 to regulate the construction and use of buildings in the metropolitan area of London, England.
+The Metropolitan Buildings Office was formed in 1845 in order to regulate the construction and use of buildings in the metropolitan area of London, England.
 Surveyors were empowered to enforce building regulations which sought to improve the standard of houses and business premises, and to regulate activities that might threaten public health.
 In 1855 the assets, powers and responsibilities of the office passed to the Metropolitan Board of Works.

 Formation

 The office was established by the Metropolitan Buildings Act 1844 (7 & 8 Vict. c.
 84), with the following purposes: